History of Proto-Slavic: Progressive palatalization

 Significant complications to all theories are posed by the Old Novgorod dialect, known particularly since the 1950s, which has no application of the second regressive palatalization and only partial application of the progressive palatalization (to *k and sometimes *g, but not to *x).

 More recent scholars have continued to argue in favor of the traditional chronology, and there is clearly still no consensus.

 The three palatalizations must have taken place between the 2nd and 9th century.
 The earlier date is the earliest likely date for Slavic contact with Germanic tribes (such as the migrating Goths), because loanwords from Germanic (such as *kъnędzь "king" mentioned above) are affected by all three palatalizations.
 On the other hand, loan words in the early historic period (c.
 9th century) are generally not affected by the palatalizations.
-For example, the name of the Varangians, from Old Norse Væringi, appears in Old East Slavic as варѧгъ varęgъ, with no evidence of the progressive palatalization (had it followed the full development as "king" did, the result would have been **varędzь instead).
+For example, the name of the Varangians, from Old Norse Væringi, appears in Old East Slavic as варѧгъ varęgъ, with no evidence of the progressive palatalization (had it followed the full development as *kuningaz did, the result would have been **varędzь instead).
 The progressive palatalization also affected vowel fronting; it created palatal consonants before back vowels, which were then fronted.
 This does not necessarily guarantee a certain ordering of the changes, however, as explained above in the vowel fronting section.